jdersch/PERQemu/PERQemu/Readme.txt

   Floppy disk:
     - Rewritten to work with the new Z80 and floppy disk controller;
-    - Supports dynamic loading and unloading of all media types (single- and double-sided diskettes, in single- and double-density);
+    - Supports dynamic loading and unloading of all media types (single- and double-sided diskettes, in single- and double-density).
-    - Operation is reliable for booting and data transfer, though testing and debugging is ongoing.

   Tape drive:
     - The streaming tape drive is now available as the Tape option when the